patrick856/Black-Jack/README.md

 # Black-Jack
-A card game made in Python
+A cards game made in Python 3